CQ DX Marathon

 The YL overlay for 2025 is open to any YL operator in the world.
 A YL plaque will be awarded to the highest YL score in the world and certificates will be awarded to the highest YL score in each of the six Continents.
 To enter the YL overlay, the entrant must designate this overlay in their submission.
 For certificate qualification, the YL must achieve a total score of at least 100.
 Participation in this overlay does not exclude participation for any of the above plaques or certificates.

-Club Overlay
+Club Competition

-• The Club entity must be engaged in ham radio activities such as DXing, community service, Emergency Services (i.e. ARES), or contesting.
-National organizations such as JARL, REF, DARC and the like do not qualify as Clubs and are not eligible to participate.
+To qualify as an International Club, you must adhere to the following requirements: • All participating Club members must reside within the DXCC country where the Club is located. • The Club entity must be engaged in ham radio activities such as DXing, community service, emergency services, or contesting.
+National organizations such as JARL, REF, DARC and the like do not qualify as Clubs and are not eligible to participate. • For Clubs to submit, the Club must establish a single-entry name for their Club.
+Please register your club name with KI2D@dxmarathon.com.
+When participants submit at the end of the year, there will be a dropdown menu listing their Club.